HEP-FCC/fcc-tutorials/full-detector-simulations/FCCeeGuineaPigIRBackgrounds/README.md

 For the set of parameters FCCee_Z, featuring an estimating running time of few hours, a job flavour "workday" is recommended.
 For the  set of parameters FCCee_Top, job flavour "longlunch" should be enough.

-#### Analysing the data (only for ILCSOFT users)
+## Analysing the data (only for ILCSOFT users)

-Marlin processors used to analyse the simulated data.
+Marlin processors can be used to analyse the simulated data.
 They were used for CDR results.
 In order to compile them: please initialise ILCSoft environment first.

 ```bash